What is FCFE (Free Cash Flow to Equity)?

 Free Cash Flow to Equity for 2016 comes out to be as per below –

-Step 1 – Please prepare a full integrated financial model for Alibaba.
+Step 1 – Prepare financial model

-Step 2 – Find Projected FCFE for Alibaba
+Step 2 – Find Projected FCFE

-- Once you have prepared the financial model, you can prepare the template like below for the FCFE calculation.
+- Once you have prepared the financial model, you can prepare the template below for the FCFE calculation.

 - In our case, we use the Net Income FCFE formula.